denistsoi/franklinchen.github.io/source/_posts/2014-05-25-remembering-the-gift-of-being-introduced-to-kayaking-six-years-ago-by-a-total-stranger.markdown

 ### Kayaking

-After the hike, I was surprised to see some people taking kayaks out to the Kisk River.
+After the hike, I was surprised to see some people taking kayaks out to the Kiski River.
 Steve was letting people use his kayaks!

 {% img /images/soup-hike-2008-06-08/kayak.jpg %}